What is a CHILD ADVOCATE?

 A Court Appointed Special AdvocateTM(CASA) is an adult who is willing to stand up for an abused and neglected child.
-A CASA Volunteer is appointed by a judge to provide factual information on behalf of a child caught in a difficult legal process.
-In a court system challenged by increasing caseloads, a CASA Volunteer can make the single greatest difference in the life of a child.
+A Child Advocate is appointed by a judge to provide factual information on behalf of a child caught in a difficult legal process.
+In a court system challenged by increasing caseloads, a Child Advocate can make the single greatest difference in the life of a child.

 Once you are sworn in as a child advocate by a judge you will receive a case, gather new data and become familiar with the child’s background, so that ultimately you may present recommendations for the judge to consider when making decisions regarding the child.

-All CASA Volunteers are equipped with guidance, tools, and training from professionals in the field, to understand and work effectively within the child welfare system.
+All Child Advocates are equipped with guidance, tools, and training from professionals in the field, to understand and work effectively within the child welfare system.

 If you are: